falcosecurity/falco-website/content/en/docs/rules/exceptions.md

     ...
 ```

-The exceptions all generally follow the same structure--naming a program and a directory prefix below /etc where that program is allowed to write files.
+The exceptions all generally follow the same structure: naming a program and a directory prefix below `/etc` where that program is allowed to write files.

 ## Rule Exceptions

-Starting in 0.28.0, falco supports an optional `exceptions` property to rules.
-The exceptions key is a {{< glossary_tooltip text="list" term_id="lists" >}} of identifier plus list of tuples of filtercheck fields.
+Starting in `0.28.0`, Falco supports an optional `exceptions` property to rules.
+The `exceptions` key is a {{< glossary_tooltip text="list" term_id="lists" >}} of identifier plus list of tuples of filtercheck fields.
 Here's an example:

 ```yaml
 - rule: Write below binary dir